EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-07.md

 ```
 Interpret missing lines, add tests, rerun.
 Document how to wire into GitHub Actions (Session 10).

+> 🎉 **Quick win:** Hitting 80%+ coverage with a clean report means EX2 submissions can ship with confidence—screenshot the terminal for your README.

 ### 3. Lightweight profiling
 - Wrap a repository call with `time.perf_counter()` before/after; log duration.
 - Optional: `uv run python -m cProfile -o profile.out app/scripts/seed.py` and open with `snakeviz` (install if desired).